eqyng/RisenGrind/README.md

 # Rise & Grind 🦜🦉
-i.e. if you ever need a Sydney cafe to do your thing at but don't know where
+if you're an early bird or a night owl and you need a Sydney cafe to do your thing at but don't know where

 Based on criteria of:
 * table rent